Japan-Palau Alumni Series: Vol.16 Mr. Wridon Ngiralmau

 2024/9/27

 His education in Japan started at Bunka Institute of Language in Tokyo for 6 months where he learned Japanese before going to Denki Kaihatsu Kogakuin to study Electrical Engineering.
 We asked Mr. Ngiralmau if he found learning the language difficult and he said, “It’s always difficult to learn a new language but learning Japanese was interesting because many Japanese words are used daily in the Palauan language”.
-After successfully completing the language school, he moved on to study electrical engineering at Denki Kaihatsu Kogakuin for 2 years and graduated with a diploma in March 1994.
+After successfully completing the six months of language studies at Bunka Institute of Language, he moved on to study electrical engineering at Denki Kaihatsu Kogakuin for 2 years and graduated with a diploma in March 1988.

 Participating in homestay programs and fun events such as matsuri (festivals) made his life in Japan memorable.
 He said “I never felt homesick because I lived in a dormitory during high school years.
 I like all Japanese food except natto (fermented beans).
 I tried natto on two occasions just to make my homestay family happy.”

-After returning to Palau, Mr. Ngiralmau worked at a Japanese company called Bussan Electric Company that was working on a project in Palau before entering the government sector.
+After returning to Palau, Mr. Ngiralmau worked at a Japanese company called Bussan Electric Company, before entering the government sector.
 After this, he decided to make time to study more, and received an Australian government scholarship to further his studies in Electrical Engineering.
 After returning, he worked for Palau’s electricity company formerly known as Public Utilities Corporation from 1995 to 2000.
 He worked in Palau Public Utilities Corporation 2003 to 2021 where he eventually became a Power Plant Superintendent.

 Currently, Mr. Ngiralmau is a board member for several organizations such as the Bureau of Land and Survey Licensure Board, Palau Community Action Agency, and is active in supporting non-profit organizations and private schools.